23 December, 2008

 Friday Afternoon.
 It's wet and cold in Poznan at the Climate Change Conference.

 After a fairly turgid discussion of the need for emissions trading in the German car industry sector this morning, I headed over to listen to Al Gore.
 Two minutes in and I had to hightail it into a radio studio where I waited for a broadcasting slot for the last twenty minutes.
-Climate change was sidelined by the resignation of Niall Crowley from the Authority.
+Climate change was sidelined by the resignation of Niall Crowley from the Equality Authority.
 I made the point on RTE Newst One that promoting and defending equality cannot be seen as a luxury to be marginalised when finances are constrained.

 Meanwhile back in the Polish conference hall, it's Hamlet without the Prince.
 While parts of a Climate Change deal are being negotiated here, at the UNFCCC COP 14 talks, the real deal is being struck in Brussels at the Heads of State meeting.
 COP 14 is the fourteenth Conference of the Parties to the United Nations Framework Convention on Climate Change, and this is part of a process began in Bali a year ago that will hopefully conclude in Copenhagen in a year's time.
 We're also waiting to see how a new US President will tackle the issue.